 So all that Bishop Kukah and his fellows in the CBC have said about the anti-graft war has just proved Their Graces are also human, on the upward march towards perfection.
 And Kukah, in particular, has hope.

 In a short while he could become a cardinal, potentially eligible for papacy, the highest spiritual state a man attains and he becomes infallible.
 Then whatever Kukah binds on earth remains bound in Nigeria.
-His pontification will then rely on inspiration from God the Holy Spirit, not from his library shelves groaning with encyclopedias.
+And his pontification will rely on inspiration from God the Holy Spirit, not from his library shelves groaning with encyclopedias.

 But, for now, the letter killeth.